-MATH 110: INTRODUCTION TO STATISTICS (3 CREDITS) - PREREQUISITE: MATH 103 & MATH 104
+MATH 110: INTRODUCTION TO STATISTICS (3 CREDITS)

-This is an introductory course that assumes no prior knowledge of statistics but does assume some knowledge of high school algebra.
-Basic statistical concepts and methods are presented in a manner that emphasizes understanding the principles of data collection and analysis rather than theory.
-Much of the course will be devoted to discussions of how statistics is commonly used in the real world.
+This is an introductory statistics course that presents basic statistical concepts and methods in a manner that emphasizes understanding the principles of data collection and analysis rather than theory.
+Much of the course will be devoted to how statistics affect the business world.